senzee1984/micr0_shell/README.md

 Users can choose to execute generated shellcode in this Python script, generated shellcode can also be saved in a binary file.
 By default, generated shellcode is `NOT EXECUTED` and `NOT SAVED` in a file.

 ### Simple Shellcode Runner
+Simple shellcode loaders in different common languages are provided below to test the generated shellcode conveniently.

+However, if you're interested in evaluating evasion capabilities, be aware that the following shellcode loaders could themselves be detected.
+For more advanced evasion techniques, you may want to explore alternative shellcode loaders, which are beyond the scope of this README document.

 #### C
 ```c
 #include "windows.h"